Basic Life Support (BLS)

 We teach the children how to resuscitate an unconscious non-breathing adult without assistance. (one man rescuer)

-The teaching session is delivered with each child having access to a resuscitation manikin and simulator defibrillators to practise with.
+The teaching session is delivered with each child having access to a resuscitation manikin and simulator defibrillator to practise with.

 The children are taught how to keep themselves safe by checking for dangers, how to assess a collapsed person and how to shout for help.
 They learn how to open an airway, check for signs of normal breathing and how to telephone 999 for emergency assistance.
 They are taught how to administer cardiac compressions using a manikin and learn about using an automated external defibrillator (AED)